boronine/h2tunnel/README.md

-  --key <path>                 Path to private key file (.key) --tunnel-listen-ip <ip>      IP for the tunnel server to bind on (default: 0.0.0.0) --tunnel-listen-port <port>  Port for the tunnel server to listen on --proxy-listen-ip <port>     IP for the remote TCP proxy server to bind on (default: 0.0.0.0) --proxy-listen-port <port>   Port for the remote TCP proxy server to listen on
+  --key <path>                 Path to private key file (.key) --tunnel-listen-ip <ip>      IP for the tunnel server to bind on (default: 0.0.0.0) --tunnel-listen-port <port>  Port for the tunnel server to listen on --proxy-listen-ip <ip>       IP for the remote TCP proxy server to bind on (default: 0.0.0.0) --proxy-listen-port <port>   Port for the remote TCP proxy server to listen on

 The tunnel and proxy servers will bind to 0.0.0.0 by default which will make them publically available.
 This requires